-With coming of restaurant technology, the F&B Space in Dubai has undergone a complete evolution.
+With the coming of restaurant technology, the F&B Space in Dubai has undergone a complete evolution.
 Automation and real-time cloud software have created possibilities that earlier were not existent.
 The impact has been far and wide and though the name restaurant technology gives the impression that it is limited to restaurants only, even hotels are feeling the impact of the changing space.
 Restaurant technology specific to and custom-built for hotels are coming up and diversifying the way operations are managed.
 The most basic of this is hotel billing operations.
-Cloud restaurant POS System integrated with Property Management System is redefining how hotel billing operations are managed and smoothening the process all over.
+Cloud restaurant POS System integrated with the Property Management System is redefining how hotel billing operations are managed and smoothening the process all over.
 Here are some clear advantages of restaurant POS for hotel restaurants.

-Integrated Restaurant POS Can Smoothen Your Hotel Billing Operations: Here Is How
+Here Is How Integrated Restaurant POS Can Smoothen Your Hotel Billing Operations